AnthonyMadia/AnthonyMadia/readme.md

   </ul>

-  <h4>Outside of technology my interests are in the humanities; philosophy, music, economics, history. </h2>
+  <h4>Outside of technology my interests are in the humanities: philosophy, music, economics, history. </h4>

 </div>